colah/data/README.md

 Adding Datasets Is Simple
 -------------------------

-Every dataset is just a tarball with numpy files and a json manifest.
-[Learn More](format.md)
+Every dataset is just a tarball with a `handle.py` file which describes how to work with the data.
+(See the [template handle.py](template/handle.py).)
+For many common uses, there are helpers which already know how to work with the data.
+(See [existing helpers](helpers/).)

 To add a dataset, throw it somewhere fast, reliable and cheap (we use Amazon S3) and submit the URL and a hash to us in a pull request editing `datasets.py`.